Haar Wavelets, Gradients and Approximate TV Regularization: Haar wavelets

 \end{corollary}

-Theorem~\ref{T:HaarCoeffLim} and Corollary~\ref{C:HaarCoeffLimGlob}, respectively, have some consequences.
-The first is that Haar wavelet coefficients show what is known as a \emph{saturation behavior} in Approximation Theory, cf.~\cite{Lorentz66}, i.e., they cannot decay faster than a given rate, namely $2^{-(n+2)|\theta|-ns/2}$, no matter how smooth the function is.
+Theorem~\ref{T:HaarCoeffLim} and its uniform version, Corollary~\ref{C:HaarCoeffLimGlob}, have some consequences.
+The first one is that Haar wavelet coefficients show what is known as a \emph{saturation behavior} in Approximation Theory~\cite{Lorentz66}, i.e., they cannot decay faster than a given rate, namely $\left| \kappa_{n,|\theta|} \right|^{-1}$, no matter how smooth the underlying (nonpolynomial) function~$f$ is.
 Moreover, we record the following for later reference.

-\begin{remark} The decay rate of the coefficients depends on~$|\theta|$, which means that for smooth functions the coefficients decay faster whenever more ``wavelet contribution'' is contained in the respective wavelet function~$\psi_\theta$.
-In particular, in standard wavelet compression where a hard thresholding is applied to the normalized wavelet coefficients, the coefficients~$d_{\theta,\alpha}^n (f)$ with a large $|\theta|$ are more likely to be eliminated by the thresholding process.
+\begin{remark}[Wavelet coefficient decay] The decay rate of the coefficients depends on~$|\theta|$, which means that for smooth functions the coefficients decay faster whenever more ``wavelet contribution'' is contained in the respective wavelet function~$\psi_\theta$.
+In particular, in wavelet compression as in JPEG2000 where a hard thresholding is applied to the normalized wavelet coefficients, the coefficients~$d_{\theta,\alpha}^n (f)$ with a large $|\theta|$ are more likely to be eliminated by the thresholding process.
 This phenomenon is frequently observed in wavelet compression for images. \end{remark}